brightfame/magecloudkit/docs/src/14_BACKUPS.md

 ## Assets

-The Wordpress and Magento assets are automatically backed up from the Elastic Filesystem to an S3 bucket for the given environment.
+The Magento assets are automatically backed up from the Elastic Filesystem to an S3 bucket for the given environment.
 Please refer to the following buckets:

  * MageCloudKit-production-assets